datacyclist/measurements/README.md

 Any figure output from R is put into this folder.
 Folder contents are not usually checked in.

+## lcd

+Two scripts to write temperature data to the blue 20x4 LCD.

+## sensors

+- Python scripts for temperature and pressure readings.
+- bash script to log sensors to InfluxDB
+- bash script to log thermostat readings to InfluxDB

 ## script

 R scripts for data handling and graphics generation go in here.

+## shellscripts

+- remote control for wifi switches
+- remote control for Viessmann heating

 ## zaehlerablesung